michieltjampens/tios/core/code/troubleshooting.md

 Just to document all the issues I've encountered that shouldn't happen anymore...
 Started doing this later than most of them, so some might be missing.

+## Things that might be good to know when debugging
+* U-boot initializes and loads files off of MMC/microSD, then we jump from u-boot into the kernel, where things get re-initialized again

 ## ERROR:   regul ldo3: max value 750 is invalid
 ````c
 ERROR:   regul ldo3: max value 750 is invalid